David-OConnor/saturn/README.rst

     # 2016-01-05 08:30:00+00:00

 Convert a datetime a string.
-Uses format from Arrow:
+Uses format from moment.js:

 .. code-block:: python

-    instant.to_str(instant.now(), 'YYYY-MM-DD hh:mm')
+    saturn.to_str(saturn.now(), 'YYYY-MM-DD hh:mm')
     # '2016-04-29 03:30'

 Convert a string to a datetime.
-Uses format from Arrow:
+Uses format from moment.js:

 .. code-block:: python

-    instant.from_str('2016-04-29 03:30', 'YYYY-MM-DD hh:mm')
+    saturn.from_str('2016-04-29 03:30', 'YYYY-MM-DD hh:mm')
     # datetime.datetime(2016, 4, 29, 3, 30, tzinfo=<UTC>)